Jerry’s wife had filed for divorce. She was willing to mediate the legal issues but made it clear she had no interest in reconciliation.

 By the time things get this bad, people who want to end a relationship typically have an entirely negative view of the other person.
 They see nothing but faults.
 In many cases, they even tell me they never loved or respected the other person in the first place.

 The person who is being rejected usually believes he’s being unfairly judged and tries desperately to vindicate himself by advocating a more positive interpretation of the past.

 It never works.

-Once someone has developed an intensely negative view of another person, it’s nearly impossible for the accused individual to verbally debate or persuade his accuser into believing a more positive view of his character and behavior.
+Once someone has developed an intensely negative view of another person, it’s nearly impossible for the accused individual to persuade his accuser to adopt a more positive view of his character and behavior.

 Ask God to transform you into someone who is genuinely kind, thoughtful, gracious and humble today.
 If you keep it up week after week, praying for God to work in both your heart and hers, her perspective might go through this kind of progression.